nuuuwan/news_lk3_data/README.md

 *2024-03-04 17:54:00* · [`adaderanalk`](https://www.adaderana.lk/news/97729/electricity-tariffs-to-be-reduced-from-midnight-today) · `en`

-The electricity tariffs will be reduced by 21.9% with effect from midnight today (March 04), the Public Utilities Commission of Sri Lanka (PUCSL) announced.
+The Public Utilities Commission of Sri Lanka (PUCSL) has approved the revision of electricity tariffs with effect from midnight today (04).
+The overall tariff reduction is 21.9 percent, the PUCSL said.

-PUCSL chairman Prof. Manjula Fernando revealed this during a press briefing held in Colombo today (04) to deliver its decision on the electricity tariff reduction proposal mooted recently by the Ceylon Electricity Board (CEB).
+PUCSL chairman Prof. Manjula Fernando annoucend this during a press briefing held in Colombo today (04) to deliver its decision on the electricity tariff reduction proposal mooted recently by the Ceylon Electricity Board (CEB).

-He explained that the overall average tariff reduction is about 21.9%.
-“Then accordingly there are consumer groups.
-There are two categories for the domestic customers, namely those consuming less than 60Kwh and more than 60Kwh.”

-He said the electricity tariff of customer groups who are consuming less than 30 units will be reduced from Rs.
-12 to Rs.
-08 per unit.
-That is a reduction of around 33.3%.

-For consumers who use between 31 – 60 units, the reduction is 28% while for those who consume between 61 – 90 units the tariff reduction is 30%, he said.
+He said the final decision was reached after studying and reviewed the proposals and cost data submitted by the CEB in this tariff revision, in accordance with the provisions of Section 30 of the Sri Lanka Electricity Act No. 20 of 2009 and the provisions of the Public Utilities Commission of Sri Lanka.

 ...